lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/build.rst

 .. code-block:: none

   # Windows:
-  > idf-to-fmu-export-prep.exe  Energy+.idd  test.idf
+  > idf-to-fmu-export-prep-win.exe  Energy+.idd  test.idf

-  # Linux, MacOS:
+  # Linux:
   #   Note the "./" before the name of the application.
+  > ./idf-to-fmu-export-prep-linux  Energy+.idd  test.idf

+  # MacOS:
+  #   Note the "./" before the name of the application.
-  > ./idf-to-fmu-export-prep  Energy+.idd  test.idf
+  > ./idf-to-fmu-export-prep-darwin  Energy+.idd  test.idf

 If running the export-preparation application as shown above works correctly, it produces two files, ``modelDescription.xml`` and ``variables.cfg``.
 Otherwise, it should produce an error message, which should also be echoed to an output file ``output.log``.